DiarmuidHenry/SecretSanta/README.md

 ## Features

+* User uploads `participants.xlsx` (or similar) with list of Name, Email and Request from each participant.

+* The program assigns pairs, then sends a personalised PDF to each recipient.
+An xlsx is made with all pairs and requests, if it should need to be referenced by the user.

-´example_env.py´ added to show what contents the ´env.py´ file should have.
+* `example_env.py` added to show what contents the `env.py` file should have.

 ## Credits